simple-icons/simple-icons/CONTRIBUTING.md

 Make sure the icon is added in alphabetical order.
 If you're in doubt, you can always run `npm run our-lint` - this will tell you if any of the JSON data is in the wrong order.

+The filename of the SVG should correspond to the `title` above.
+In general, it should be all lowercase and whitespace and special characters must be removed (full details can be found [in this snippet](https://github.com/simple-icons/simple-icons/blob/36abec3c39887814155c59ff9c7f7d04ba41b044/scripts/utils.js)).
+If you're in doubt, you can always run `npm run get-filename -- Brand name` to get the correct filename.

 ### 7. Create a pull request

 Once you've completed the previous steps, create a pull request to merge your edits into the *develop* branch.